saisiddu/saisiddu.github.io/_pages/about.md

 *Landlab* is a collaborative effort, geared towards engaging the community to maintain a repository of tools that help building, coupling, and exploring 2D numerical models.
-I have contributed well-documented, unit-tested, and doc-tested code for components Checkout the following pages;
+I have contributed well-documented, unit-tested, and doc-tested code for ecohydrologic *components*, *utilities*, and more.
+I have also developed *tutorials* to demonstrate model building and application using *Landlab*.
+Checkout the following pages;
 [papers](https://github.com/landlab/landlab/wiki/Landlab-Papers-and-Presentations),
 [workshops](https://github.com/landlab/landlab/wiki/Landlab-Clinics-and-Workshops),